leonvanbokhorst/friction-reasoning/docs/pushback_ai/06_deployment.md

 # Phase 06 · Deployment & Sharing

-## Story Beat — Carrying the Pushback Torch Beyond the Dojo
+## Story Beat — Carrying Pushback Beyond Our Workspace

 With LoRA adapters trained (Phase 05), the final quest is delivering Pushback-AI in forms the wider community can actually run.
 Phase 06 covers merging adapters, producing GGUF artifacts, pushing them to Hugging Face, and packaging everything for Ollama.
 This is when the friction ethos leaves our workstation and lands in other people’s terminals.